karenying/-oronavirus/README.md

 3. Click "Load unpack" and select the cloned repo.
 4. Enjoy!

 **Note**: the popup has the option to toggle this extension on/off.
-However, the changes will not be made until the page is refreshed.
+For off → on, the change is instantaneous.
+However, for on → off, the page will not reflect the change until refreshed.